ksruthi1992/ava/docs/ava_report2.md

 ##### Hamming distance algorithm for ingredients matching

 All the ingredients are identified by unique id-weight.
-Each recipe has ingredient score based on the ingredients associated to it.
+Each recipe has an  ingredient score based on the ingredients and keywords associated to it, such as time-of-day and cultural origin.

 To get list of recipes, hamming distance between the query ingredients or ingredients in the user pantry will be used to determine relative relevancy.